10 Famous Vietnamese Musicians in the 20th Century

 Le Thuong (1914-1996) is one of the pioneering Vietnamese composers writing new music with the well-known song Ban Dan Xuan (Spring Recital).
 During the period in the North, Le Thuong also composed other works such as The Sound of Instrument at Night, A Green Day, On the Yangtze River, and Autumn on Kinh Chau Island.

-Le Thuong is also a beginner of many musical genres.
-During the resistance war, he composed a famous song “Vietnamese Mother’s Heart” or “Ba Tu selling goods” about a city mother whose children joined the resistance.
-And that song was one of the reasons Le Thuong was imprisoned by the French in Catinat with Pham Duy and Tran Van Trach in 1951.
+Le Thuong is also a beginner in many musical genres.
+During the resistance war, he composed a famous song: “Vietnamese Mother’s Heart” or “Ba Tu Selling Goods,” about a city mother whose children joined the resistance.
+Also, that song was one of the reasons Le Thuong was imprisoned by the French in Catinat with Pham Duy and Tran Van Trach in 1951.

 Hòn Vọng Phu (Stone Waiting for Husband)